-Ok, So... l let’s talk about etiquette when you’re a guest at another school.
+Ok, So... l let’s talk about etiquette when you’re a guest or a new student at another school.

 When I travel, I don't like to have gaps in my training, so I find places that allow guests.
 I often do some research in the area prior to traveling.
 I look on Google for BJJ academies to "drop in".
 Most schools welcome drop ins.
 Some ask for a drop-in fee and others do not.
 I simply call and say "hi, I am going to be in your area on a specific date and wondered if you allow drop in's"?
 I have never had a school say no.